Agency supply teachers

 What are the Agency Worker Regulations (AWR)?

-The Agency Worker Regulations 2010 apply to teachers who undertake supply work through employment agencies or umbrella companies.
-They give agency teachers certain rights from day 1 of their assignment at a school - including the right to be informed of permanent vacancies with the school.
-After 12 weeks in the same assignment, they give agency teachers the right to the same ‘basic’ pay and conditions as if they had been employed directly by the employer as a supply teacher (local authority, school governing body or academy trust).
-These ‘basic’ pay and conditions cover rates of pay, hours of work and annual leave - but not other benefits e.g. sick pay, pension or maternity pay.
+The Agency Worker Regulations 2010 apply to teachers who undertake supply work through agencies or umbrella companies.
+Agency teachers have certain rights from day one of their assignment – including the right to be informed of permanent vacancies with the school.
+After 12 weeks in the same assignment, they have the right to the same ‘basic’ pay and conditions as if they were employed directly as a supply teacher by the hirer.
+These ‘basic’ pay and conditions cover rates of pay, hours of work and annual leave but not other benefits, eg sick pay, pension or maternity pay.

-The 12 weeks must be continuous, although a break of up to six weeks for any reason ‘pauses’ the clock.
+The 12 weeks must be continuous, although a break of no more than six weeks for any reason can ‘pause’ the clock.
 Some other ‘breaks’ are also allowed, such as annual leave, school closures, sickness and maternity/parental leave.
 Where an agency supply teacher is placed in a series of schools in which the local authority is the employer, this may create continuity for the purposes of the AWR.

 How can I obtain more information on working via supply teacher agencies?

 The NEU has published separate, more detailed guidance on a number of areas relevant to working as an agency supply teacher, including: The Agency Worker Regulations; ‘Guaranteed Work’ Contracts; Umbrella Companies and Limited Companies; and Agency Supply Teachers and Workplace Pensions.